Hostels are great for solo travelers. And with the cost of everything going up, including the cost of travel, hostels are a better deal than ever.

 There’s not a lot that you’ll need beyond your regular packing list but I do suggest that you bring:

-I hope this helps you understand what it’s like to stay in a hostel and encourages you to give it a try.
+I hope this helps you understand what it’s like to stay in a hostel and encourages you to give the hostel experience a try.

-For more solo travel accommodation options, read Best Accommodation for Solo Travelers and Free Accommodation: Try a Home Exchange.
+For additional solo travel accommodation options, read Best Accommodation for Solo Travelers and Free Accommodation: Try a Home Exchange.